Stop writing to get published, and start writing because you love it.

 Write because someone else will not.

 The paradox is that if you write for these reasons and with daily discipline, you just might get published some day.
+In the mean time, write because you love it.

 Want to read more?
 Check out the eBook that this post inspired: Get a Free Copy of The Writer’s Manifesto!